CoasterSigns/CoasterSigns/docs/attachment.md

 (filename)
 ```

 `filename` points to a file in the plugin's `attachments` subfolder excluding `.yml`.

-For example, the file
-at  `(server root)/plugins/CoasterSigns/attachments/lightsOff.yml` would be adressed with `lightsOff`.
+For example, the file at `plugins/CoasterSigns/attachments/lightsOff.yml` would be adressed with `lightsOff`.

+See the **modification file syntax** below.

+These files do not have to be reloaded, they are always re-read with every execution.

 ### Inline Syntax